zac-schutt/KlaviyoSharp/docs/CONTRIBUTING.md

 ## Adding Tests

 All services **MUST** be added with tests.
 The tests should attempt to call all parts of the code that have been written.
 Multiple tests may need to be written for some methods to test different code paths.
 Tests are written in xUnit and should be added to the `Klaviyo.Tests` project.
+If you're using vscode as your code editor, you can use the snippet `new-test` to create a new test class.

 ## Testing Changes